armory/knowledge-base/_posts/gcp/2019-08-02-gcp-private-gke-access.md

    gcloud container clusters get-credentials [your-clustert-name]
    ```

-## Generating a kubeconfig using a private cluster's master internal IP address
+## Generate kubeconfig with private endpoint

 You can see that the above command gets the cluster endpoint as part of updating kubeconfig.
-By default, running *get-credentials* against a private GKE cluster sets the external IP address as the endpoint.
+By default, running *get-credentials* against a private GKE cluster sets the external IP address as the endpoint. i.e. public endpoint of cluster master.

 If you want to change this default behavior and want to use the internal IP as the endpoint i.e. private endpoint, follow the instructions below to refresh the cluster credentials in your local kubeconfig: